| Title: | Vectorised Probability Distributions |

 In the following, let be a Binomial random variable with parameter

-= .
-Some textbooks define
+size = and p = .
+Some textbooks define ,

-or called
+or called instead of .

 Support: